 Although it may not be documented in the mission, keep in mind that the types of content will go beyond the topics, and include the formats for content, such as:

-Great content marketers publish an endless stream of blog posts.
+Great content marketers publish more than an endless stream of blog posts.

 It has to be helpful.
-Our content will be useful, or, at least, entertaining.
 Our mission must name the specific benefits that our content offers our audience.
 If there is no benefit to them, we won’t win their attention, we won’t attract visitors and we won’t generate any demand.

 This is the core of our mission.